effiesstonem/effiesstonem.github.io/README.md

 ![image](https://user-images.githubusercontent.com/122419160/212816025-813d6301-e87d-498f-b01a-afb0a68880bb.png)

 *p.s i'm at my limit.i dont think i can do this anymore. am i cool?im definitely a cool girl. at least thats what they say i am. but what is a cool girl?
 I just want to be me.
-I don't even know who I am anymore. live laugh love:heart:*
+I don't even know who I am anymore. live laugh love* :heart: